Tragheim: Locations

 As Tragheim grew, it was divided into western Vordertragheim ("nearer Tragheim"), central Mitteltragheim("middle Tragheim"), and eastern Hintertragheim ("further Tragheim").

 The main thoroughfare in Vordertragheim was Tragheimer Kirchenstraße, which was named after the Lutheran Tragheim Church.
 The street ran from Junkerstraße to Wrangelstraße, parallel to Steindamm.

 Mitteltragheim's main road, also called Mitteltragheim, ran from Burgstraße to Wallring.
 In 1897 the Baugewerkschule (building trades school) moved from Synagogenstraßse in Vorstadt to Schönstraße in central Tragheim.
 From 1860 to 1872 theater director Arthur Woltersdorff's Wilhelmstheater was located in Mitteltragheim.
 Acquired by the government in 1872, it was converted into the Regierungs-Präsidium, the administrative seat for Regierungsbezirk Königsberg, in 1880.
 By 1914 the Ostpreußische Zeitung, a conservative newspaper, was published from Tragheimer Pulverstraße in central Tragheim.

 Hintertragheim's eponymous main road ran from Theaterplatz to Wrangelstraße.
 Hintertragheim with its sidestreets was nicknamed the Geheimratsviertel (privy council quarter) because of the many court officials who lived there.
 Numerous prominent professors also lived in Hintertragheim.

-Königsberg's Masonic Lodges were located in Hintertragheim near the Schlossteich and included Zum Todtenkopfe und Phoenix, the Dreikronenloge, and the Johannisloge Immanuel.
+Königsberg's Masonic Lodges were located in Hintertragheim near the Schlossteich and included Zum Todtenkopfe und Phoenix(de), the Dreikronenloge, and the Johannisloge Immanuel.
 A mathematical physics cabinet was located in the private residence of Franz Ernst Neumann in Hintertragheim.
 A Baptist chapel was constructed in Hintertragheim in 1870, while the Wilhelmsgymnasium moved from Altroßgärter Predigerstraße in Rossgarten to Hintertragheim in 1879.